radareorg/radare2-book/README.md

 ### The radare2 book

-Rework by @Maijin on the original radare book
+Rework by maijin on the original radare book

 Contributors: